 Copyright Clearance Center is a corporation providing collective copyright licensing services for users of copyrighted works in the corporate world and academia.
 It negotiates and secures agreements with copyright owners (particularly academic publishers) and arranges for collective licensing of the owners’ publications as the owners’ agent.
 Membership is voluntary.

 Using a copyrighted piece of music alongside visual or audio-visual material requires a synchronisation (or “sync”) licence.

-Sync rights in the USA must be procured by the party seeking to use the music in a movie or TV show (usually the producer), and licences must be obtained from both the songwriter or music publisher and the sound recording owner.
+Sync rights in the USA must be procured by the party seeking to use the music in a movie or TV show (usually the producer), and obtained from both the songwriter or music publisher and the sound recording owner.
 Sound recording sync rights are typically negotiated directly with the record label for the master rights, whereas publishing sync rights for the composition can be negotiated through Harry Fox Agency in many instances, or otherwise directly with the songwriter or publisher.

 The USA employs a fair use system that permits use of copyrighted works without the copyright holder’s consent in certain circumstances.
 Codified in Section 107 of the Copyright Act, fair use may commonly be found in instances of “criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research...” although this list is not exhaustive.

 In assessing fair use, courts consider four factors articulated in Section 107:

 Courts weigh these factors case-by-case, because fair use determinations are particularly fact-specific.
 Even so, courts commonly accord the most weight to factor 1, and through developments in case law, have added a gloss to it which considers the “transformative” nature of the work.
 Factor 4 is the second most heavily weighted factor, with the other two factors rarely tipping the scales.